chattertots/chattertots.github.io/_pages/terms-and-conditions.md

 ## Working hours

-Louise provide sessions usually between 9.30am and 3.30pm on a Monday, Tuesday, Thursday and Friday with the last session starting no later than 2.30pm.
+Louise currently provides sessions usually between 9.30am and 3.45pm on a Tuesday, Wednesday and Thursday with the last session starting no later than 3.15pm.

 Alison provides sessions between 9am and 5.30pm on a Wednesday and may consider a weekend.